Rigidity of saddle loops: Introduction

 Based on the above dictionary, we can formulate our contribution to the Problem~1 stated above purely in terms of properties of $\U$, $\MR$ and their formal counterparts. \begin{namedthm}[Theorem~D] Let $d_{1},d_{2}\in\MR$ be two mildly ramified Dulac germs which are $\widehat{\U}$-conjugate.
 Then, one of the following alternatives holds: \begin{enumerate} \item $d_{1}$ and $d_{2}$ belong to $\U$; \item $d_{1},d_{2}$ belong to $\MR\setminus\U$ and they are $\U$-conjugate. \end{enumerate} \end{namedthm} More precisely, we prove the following \emph{strong rigidity} property.
 Suppose that a formal series $\varphi\in\widehat{\U}$ satisfies the relation

 for some $d_{1},d_{2}\in\MR\setminus\U$.
 Then $\varphi\in\U$.

 We immediately obtain the following consequence. \begin{namedthm}[Corollary] Consider two Poincaré maps of saddle loop germs $P_{1},P_{2}$ which are ramified, and suppose that there exists a formal diffeomorphism $\phi\in\widehat{\tmop{Diff}(\mathbb{C},0)}$ conjugating $P_{1}$ to $P_{2}$.
 Then $\phi$ converges. \end{namedthm} We observe that any germ of a diffeomorphism $P\in\tmop{Diff}(\mathbb{C},0)$ can be realized as an {\tmem{unramified}} Poincaré first return map of a germ of a saddle loop.
 This is for instance the case of a loop germ obtained by gluing a linear $1:1$ saddle (whose canonical corner transition map is the identity) by $P$.
-Therefore, according to the well-known theories of Birkhoff--Écalle--Voronin (resonant diffeomorphisms) and Yoccoz (quasi-resonant diffeomorphisms), one cannot expect to have a similar rigidity result if we do not assume $P_{1},P_{2}$ to be ramified.
+Therefore, according to the well-known theories of Birkhoff--Écalle--Voronin (resonant diffeomorphisms) and Yoccoz (quasi-resonant diffeomorphisms), one cannot expect to have a similar rigidity result if we do not assume $P_{1},P_{2}$ to be ramified. \begin{rem} As kindly requested by a referee, Subsection~\ref{subsec:novo} addresses the problem of topological rigidity for complex Dulac germs.
+Our results suggest that mildly ramified Poincaré maps are generically strongly topologically rigid.
+Actually, it might even be true that formal and topological rigidity coincide for saddle loop Poincaré maps, in the sense that a Dulac map $d_{1}\in\mathcal{M}\backslash\mathcal{U}$ topologically conjugate to some other $d_{2}$, is analytically conjugate to the latter (albeit by a different mapping). \end{rem}